Personal profile

 Biography

-Annemarie Conrath-Hargreaves is a Lecturer (Assistant Professor) in Accounting and joined Monash University in 2018.
+Annemarie Conrath-Hargreaves is a Senior Lecturer (Assistant Professor) in Accounting and joined Monash University in 2018.

 Prior to joining the Accounting Department, she worked at the European University Viadrina in Germany, where she obtained her doctoral degree.
 During this time, she also worked as a lecturer at the European Business School (EBS) in Germany, where she was also involved in the University's Executive Education program in Health Care Management.

-Annemarie is a change-maker and sustainability advocate, who is passionate about changing the narrative of accounting through transformative learning experiences.
-In 2019, she received the Dean's PRME Team Award for Teaching Excellence (together with Alessandro Ghio and Nick McGuigan); in 2020 the Resilience and Agility in Teaching and Learning Award by the Department of Accounting (together with Xinning Xiao); and in 2022 she received the Dean's Award for Education Excellence for Early Career Teaching.
+Annemarie is a change-maker and sustainability advocate, who is passionate about the role of accounting to shape desirable futures.
+In 2019, she received the Dean's PRME Team Award for Teaching Excellence (together with Alessandro Ghio and Nick McGuigan); in 2022 she received the Dean's Award for Education Excellence for Early Career Teaching, and in 2024 her innovative pedagogical work on immersive learning was awarded the Dean's Award for Innovation in Learning and Teaching (together with Ashna Prasad and Ting-Chiao Huang).

 Research interests

-Annemarie is further interested in the usefulness of financial statement preparation and presentation in the public sector.
-This research has been supported through a grant by the International Public Sector Standards Board (IPSASB), a standard-setting board of the International Federation of Accountants (IFAC).
+Annemarie is also interested in the usefulness of financial statement preparation and presentation, both with regards to the public sector and sustainability.
+Her work on standard-setting in the not-for-profit and public sectors has attracted research funding through grant sby the International Public Sector Standards Board (IPSASB), a standard-setting board of the International Federation of Accountants (IFAC), and the Australian Accounting Standard Setting Board (AASB).

 Monash teaching commitment